runekaagaard/php-chano/docs/usage.rst

    <?=Chano::with($value)->center(14))?>

-This works for functions that works on the base Chano instance too.
+This works on functions that works on the base Chano instance too.
 Simply don't pass any arguments to the ``set()`` function.

 For example::